Date: 24th March 2021

-Thank you for joining us today for this event, I really appreciate your interest and your participation, I want to give you a short summary of what we will be covering today.
-We look at what’s happening to the health tourism markets and look at debates on the awareness side and on the medical side.
-We also look at how the vaccination is rolling out in various parts of the world and what kind of impact that may have on the actual traveling for health [market] and has interest.
-And we also look at consumer behavior changes and how we need to pay attention to all those changes should we want to have travelers interested in health services and health options.
-And we give you a summary and a couple of take-home suggestions.
+Thank you everyone from all over the world for joining us today for this event, I really appreciate your interest and your participation, I want to give you a short summary of what we will be covering today.
+We look at what’s happening to the health tourism markets and look at debates on the wellness and on the medical travel markets.
+We also look at how the vaccination is rolling out in various parts of the world and what kind of impact that may have on the actual traveling for health markets and how this is impacting interest.
+And we also look at consumer behavior changes and how we need to pay attention to those changes if we want to have travelers interested in health services and health options.
+And we will offer you a summary and a couple of take-home suggestions.

 I think this is really the moment when we need to understand where the world is, and I personally like this little joke here; which is attributed to many of us being grumpy from a lack of traveling – which is a good thing when you look at it from the future perspective.

-May I be blunt and say that probably we need to forget past reviews?
+May I be blunt and say that probably we need to forget past consumer and customer reviews?
 Because if you were fantastic in 2019 and you had great reviews on whichever review site, you may need to forget that.
 Because two years on, they may not be relevant as the market has changed.
-Your competitors have changed, many of them closed, or been through major remodeling or redevelopment.
+Your competitors have changed, some of them closed, or been through major remodeling or redevelopment.
 So, the reviews could be a good indication, but don’t count on it much.
-Sadly, you may need to establish business contacts because companies have vanished, people had to leave, or people have moved to a different place.
-So, whatever you may have had two years ago may not be relevant anymore.
+Sadly, you may need to re establish business contacts because companies have vanished, people had to leave, or people have moved to a different place.
+Whatever you may have had two years ago may not be relevant anymore.
 So, we have to re-establish contacts.
 Accessibility has been severely affected, meaning you can’t get there, or your guests cannot get to you, because we don’t have, we don’t have accessibility.
 Flights canceled, or most of flights have been canceled.
 International flights are severely impacted.
-So, there is going to be a very different situation.
+So, there is currently a very different situation.
 And yes, you might say that as soon as the vaccination is done and Irving will talk about that, everybody will be traveling and there will be a massive spike.
 Yes, potentially, yes.
-But that also means that the whole world wants to have the travelers, everybody at the same time attacking them with messages.
+But that also means that the whole world wants to have the travelers, everybody at the same time attacking traveling consumers with messages.